All Episodes

 It just doesn't seem to be going anywhere.

-And I gotta tell you, it just I mean, I would love to hear some pep talk, but at the same time, I I'm just tired of being kicked, you know, and that's what it is.
+And I got to tell you, it just, I mean, I'd love to hear some pep talk, but at the same time, I'm just tired of being kicked, you know, and that's what it means to be aware of.

 This is the kind of thing that may do more to spur Republicans and conservatives across the country into action than anything else Democrats could have done.